Vegan Malai Kofta, Indian Style Dumplings in a Creamy Tomato Onion Curry

 Make the kofta:

-Pour the curry over the kofta balls and garnish with the coriander.
+Pour the hot sauce over the kofta balls, and serve immediately.

 Calories: 258kcal | Carbohydrates: 21g | Protein: 14g | Fat: 15g | Saturated Fat: 3g | Potassium: 416mg | Fiber: 3g | Sugar: 6g | Vitamin A: 443IU | Vitamin C: 12mg | Calcium: 35mg | Iron: 12mg